RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/26-EZK.md

 <sup>1</sup> And the word of the LORD came unto me, saying,
 <sup>2</sup> Son of man, put forth a riddle, and speak a parable unto the house of Israel;
-<sup>3</sup> And say, Thus saith the Lord GOD; A great eagle with great wings, longwinged , full of feathers, which had divers colours, came unto Lebanon, and took the highest branch of the cedar:
+<sup>3</sup> And say, Thus saith the Lord GOD; A great eagle with great wings, longwinged, full of feathers, which had divers colours, came unto Lebanon, and took the highest branch of the cedar:
 <sup>4</sup> He cropped off the top of his young twigs, and carried it into a land of traffick; he set it in a city of merchants.
 <sup>5</sup> He took also of the seed of the land, and planted it in a fruitful field; he placed [it] by great waters, [and] set it [as] a willow tree.
 <sup>6</sup> And it grew, and became a spreading vine of low stature, whose branches turned toward him, and the roots thereof were under him: so it became a vine, and brought forth branches, and shot forth sprigs.